 - A participative collaboration guided by our values: participation, diversity, free and open access, equity, sustainability and respectful collaboration

-- Benefits: 30 vacation days and additional time off on Dec.
-24th and New Year’s Eve, public transport ticket, access to our company pension scheme allowance, continued salary in the event of sick children
+- Benefits: 30 vacation days (25 for working students) and additional time off on Dec.
+24th and New Year’s Eve, access to our company pension scheme allowance, continued salary in the event of sick children

 - All overtime is recorded and converted into compensatory time off

 - An office located in the center of Berlin and hybrid work options

 - WorkingAbroad@WMDE up to 4 weeks per year

 - In-house training and continued professional development as well as free external life coaching (professional advice and coaching on job-related and private issues)